 Wentworth Institute of Technology offers six different residential areas.
 Each area is different, consisting of either rooms, suites, or apartments.
 First year students live in Evans Way/Tudbury Hall or Baker Hall.
-Upperclassmen and transfer students live in 555 Huntington Avenue, 610 Huntington Avenue, the Louis Prang/Vancouver Apartments or Edwards/Rodgers Hall.
+Upperclassmen and transfer students live in 555 Huntington Avenue, 610 Huntington Avenue, the Louis Prang/Vancouver Apartments, the Apartments@525 or Edwards/Rodgers Hall

 Tudbury Front Entrance

 Although residents have a full kitchen, they are also required to have one of three meal plans offered by OHRL.
-Unless otherwise noted, students in 555, 610, and the apartments will automatically be given the lowest level plan of $300 per academic semester, as noted on the Housing Agreement Contract.
+Unless otherwise selected, students in 555, 610, and the apartments will automatically be given the lowest level plan of $395 per academic semester, as noted on their Housing Agreement.
 For more information about meal plans, Fenway Cash, and increasing/decreasing a meal plan visit the Current Students section.